okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app-private/main/index.md

 ## Specify your integration settings

-This portion of the guide takes you through the steps for configuring your specific SSO integration using the Okta Admin Console.

-After you create your integration instance in the [Create your integration in Okta](#create-your-integration-in-okta) section, the main settings page appears for your new integration in the Admin Console.
+After you create your integration instance in the [Create your private integration in Okta](#create-your-private-integration-in-okta) section, the main settings page appears for your new integration in the Admin Console.
 Specify **General Settings** and **Sign On** options, and assign the integration to users in your org.
 Click **Edit** if you need to change any of the options, and **Save** when you've made your changes.

 <StackSnippet snippet="settings" />